zehnlabs-com/ibkr-portfolio-rebalancer/README.md

 1. **No Event Loss**: Events are retained indefinitely and automatically retried until successful
 2. **Command-Level Deduplication**: Only one event per account+command combination can be active
 3. **Fast Failure**: IBKR connection retries fail quickly to keep the queue moving
-4. **Full Visibility**: Management service provides complete queue visibility and control
+4. **Full Visibility**: Management service provides health monitoring, queue visibility, and control
 5. **FIFO Retry**: Failed events go to the back of the queue for fair processing

 ### Event Lifecycle

-1. **Event Ingestion**: Event broker receives events from Ably and queues them in Redis
+1. **Event Ingestion**: Event broker receives rebalance events and queues them in Redis
 2. **Deduplication**: Events are deduplicated by `account_id:command` (e.g., `DU123456:rebalance`)
 3. **Processing**: Event processor dequeues events and executes appropriate commands
 4. **Failure Handling**: Failed events are automatically requeued with incremented retry count